barsoom/content_translator/README.md

 If the sync fails, either from the application to WTI, or the other way around, then you will have to decide what to do about the failed jobs.

+If the error is "req_timedout", it should be safe to retry (TODO: improve handling of timeouts so we don't have to).
+For other types of errors, figure it out and update these docs.

+These are some helpful commands:

+    # Open a production console
     heroku run iex -S mix

     # List all failed jobs
     iex> Toniq.failed_jobs

+    # See the error of all failed jobs
+    Toniq.failed_jobs |> Enum.map &(&1.error)

     # Pick out the first failed job
     iex> job = Toniq.failed_jobs |> hd